5argon/Minefield/README.md

 You may not see any `Assert`, but the final `WaitUntil` plus `Is.Clickable` constraint itself is already an implicit assertion that player could arrive at the destination.
 If that didn't go on, the test will fail from the timeout. `WaitUntil` `Is.Clickable` could also catch one common bug where things are unintentionally clickable in the first `Awake`/`Start` frame because it tries repeatedly.

 A `Click` is a simulation of pointer down, **wait a frame**, and pointer up plus pointer click together in the next frame.
 So `yield return` is required because it is not an instantaneous action.
+Inside those methods, navigations are simulated by recreating the same `EventSystem` raycasting routine from `UnityEngine.UI` namespace that is used by real player, referenced from the [`UnityEngine.UI` repository](https://bitbucket.org/Unity-Technologies/ui).

 There are also various utilities that are not related to beacons available in `Utility` `static` class, like waiting for some `GameObject` to became active.
 They are used by the `Beacon` static class themselves, but in most cases you should try to stick to only `Beacon` class since that signifies that your beacon is enough or not.